DanielGibson/DanielGibson.github.io/content/post/create-portable-Linux-binaries.md

 # ghcommentid = 12
 +++

-Creating binaries for Linux that run on a wide range of distributions is a bit tricky, as different distributions ship different versions of various system libraries.
+Creating application binaries for Linux that run on a wide range of distributions is a bit tricky, as different distributions ship different versions of various system libraries.
 These are generally backwards compatible, but not forwards compatible, so programs linked against older versions of the libraries also work with newer versions, but not (necessarily) the other way around.